vrnvu/cupid/README.md

 ### Scripts and Testing
 - `scripts/integration-test.sh` - Runs comprehensive tests against the whole system.
 We use this same script across dev, pre, and production environments.
 - `wiremock/` - A mock server that simulates the Cupid API during testing

-### Testing Strategy

-**Unit Tests** (`make test-unit`)
-- Test individual components in isolation using mocks
-- Focus on business logic validation (e.g., input validation, data filtering)
-- Fast execution with no external dependencies
-- Useful for testing edge cases and error conditions

-**Integration Tests** (`make test-integration`)
-- Test component interactions with real database and Redis
-- Verify data persistence and caching behavior
-- Test API endpoints with actual HTTP requests
-- Ensure components work together correctly

-**End-to-End Tests** (`make integration-test`)
-- Full system testing with real external API simulation
-- Test complete user workflows and data synchronization
-- Validate system behavior in realistic scenarios
-- Used across all environments (dev/pre/pro) with different configurations

-**Test Philosophy**: Following matklad's testing principles, we focus on testing features rather than implementation details.
-Our tests verify that the system behaves correctly from a user's perspective, not that internal components work in isolation.

 ## Getting Started